Estimated reading time: 23 minutes

 This Gokyo Trek is an amazing adventure toward the Himalayas, a perfect alternative trek to the traditional Everest Base Camp Trek.
 It offers magnificent views of Himalayan peaks along with different lakes and glaciers.

-Some trekkers choose Gokyo lake and Gokyo Ri Trek in addition to Everest Base camp Trek.
+Some trekkers choose the trek route to Gokyo lake and Gokyo Ri in addition to the Everest Base camp Trek.
 This trek rewards you with awe-inspiring views of Himalayan peaks, including those above 8,000 metres- Mount Everest, Lhotse, Cho Oyu and Makalu.
 Moreover, you will enjoy the beauty of this hidden valley with the lush green forests of rhododendrons, Magnolia, Oaks, Firs, etc. Also, you will witness the largest glacier in Nepal, the Ngozumpa glacier, with beautiful villages, locals and their rich culture and tradition.

 Trekking Season for Gokyo Lake and Gokyo Ri

-Like other Nepal treks, the Gokyo Lake trek is not a year trekking destination.
+Like other trekking areas in Nepal, the Gokyo Lake trek is not a yearly trekking destination.
 So, Spring (March to May) and Autumn (September to November) are good trekking seasons.
 The weather in Spring and Autumn is the best as it is moderate, stable and warm.
 The skies are clear most days, offering the splendid scenery of the mountains and lakes.
 But, on the other hand, winter (December to February) and Monsoon (June to August) are not favourable for trekking.
-Because the routes are not only covered with snow but also frozen glaciers in the winter.
+Because the trek routes are not only covered with snow but also frozen glaciers in the winter.
 And the sky will be foggy in winter, too.
 Similarly, the weather will be foggy in monsoon, too, and the routes will be slippery and wet.
 So, this makes your trekking difficult.